-When you wake up and make yourself some oatmeal and reach for that glass of OJ, did you know that you by powering these two breakfast staples you optimize and level up the nutritional value of each?
-Recent research has found that drinking orange juice high in vitamin C while eating non processed oatmeal doubles the health benefits.
-The studies have found that this combination helps to clean your arteries and prevent heart attacks double than if you were just to have on or the other.
-Researchers believe that both of these foods have an organic compound called phenols which stabilize your bad cholesterol (LDL) when consumed together.
+When you wake up and make yourself some oatmeal and reach for that glass of OJ, did you know that by powering these two breakfast staples, you optimize and level up the nutritional value of each?
+Recent research has found that drinking orange juice high in vitamin C while eating non-processed oatmeal doubles the health benefits.
+Studies have found that this combination helps clean your arteries and prevent heart attacks more than if you were just to have one.
+Researchers believe both foods have an organic compound called phenols which stabilize your bad cholesterol (LDL) when consumed together.

 A single serving of oatmeal is equivalent to one cup of cooked oats.
 Unprocessed oats are high in fiber, calcium, and B vitamins and low in calories and sodium.
-Plus, as a natural food, steel cut oats lack artificial additives.
+Plus, as natural food, steel-cut oats lack artificial additives.

-Oatmeal can go bad if it is stored in a wet or damp area.
+Oatmeal can go wrong if it is stored in a wet area.
 The wetness can cause the oatmeal to become ruined.
-Plus, dry oatmeal can pick up the odors of other foods which will change the taste.
-Some people transfer their dry oatmeal to sealed glass containers to ensure a longer shelf life.
-The important thing to remember here is that the quality of oatmeal will slowly deteriorate over time.
-Its texture and color might change slightly, so can its flavor.
-All in all, after a few years of storing oatmeal, you might be unsatisfied with its quality and decide to throw it away.
+Plus, dry oatmeal can pick up the odors of other foods, which will change the taste.
+Some people transfer their dry oatmeal to sealed glass containers to ensure longer shelf life.
+The critical thing to remember here is that the quality of oatmeal will slowly deteriorate over time.
+Its texture and color might change slightly, and so can its flavor.
+After a few years of storing oatmeal, you might be unsatisfied with its quality and decide to throw it away.

 Oatmeal contains soluble fiber that reduces your low-density lipoprotein (LDL), the “bad” cholesterol that can increase your risk of heart attacks and strokes.
 Soluble fiber appears to reduce your body’s absorption of cholesterol from the intestines.
 So yes, add oatmeal to your diet if you are trying to lower your cholesterol levels.

 Pure oats and pure oatmeal do not contain gluten.
-However, most oatmeal brands on the market today are not pure—they contain oats that have been cross-contaminated with a tiny amount of wheat, barley, and rye.
+However, most oatmeal brands today are not pure—they contain oats that have been cross-contaminated with a tiny amount of wheat, barley, and rye.

 Whole grains such as wheat and oats contain fiber, raffinose, and starch.
 All of these are broken down by bacteria in the large intestine, which can lead to gas.